teleprint-me/archive/docs/specs/01-Data-Management.md

 | -------- | ------------ | -------------- | ------------- | --------- | ---------------- | ---------- | ---------------- | ----------- |
 | 01/01/20 | $9334.98     | $10            | 0             | 0         | $10              | 0.00107124 | 0.00107124       | 1           |
 | 02/01/20 | $8505.07     | $20            | $9.11         | -$0.89    | $10              | 0.00117577 | 0.00224701       | 2           |

+## Summary

+In this specification, we focused on managing data related to Dollar-Cost Averaging for Bitcoin investment.
+We started by gathering a sample dataset containing the closing prices of Bitcoin for the first day of each month in 2020.
+Then, we defined and initialized a table to track our investment progress, including columns for Date, Market Price, Principal Amount, Current Target, Current Value, Order Size, Total Order Size, and Time Period.

+Afterward, we demonstrated how to create new records and calculate the values for each column.
+We also added a Gain/Loss column to display the difference between the current value and the previous target value.
+This approach allows us to track our investment progress and ensure that we follow a consistent strategy, such as providing insights into our gains or losses over time.
+By following this data management method, we can make more informed decisions and maintain a disciplined investment plan.